dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-namespaces.md

 localhost:3500/v1.0/invoke/nodeapp.production/method/neworder
 ```

 When using service invocation to call an application in a namespace you qualify it with the namespace.
 This is especially useful in cross namespace calls in a Kubernetes cluster.
-As another example, calling the `ping` method on `myapp` which is scoped to the `production` namespace would be like this;
+As another example, calling the `ping` method on `myapp` which is scoped to the `production` namespace would look like this:

 ```bash
 https://localhost:3500/v1.0/invoke/myapp.production/method/ping